 The south east corner of our backyard went from this lonely patch of grass:

 … to this lush section of our surburban oasis.
 For the time and effort we expended up front, it’s certainly a big payoff in the end.
 It’s far more interesting to look at than a patch of grass – and requires very little maintenance to maintain it!
-The only care it needs is a seasonal trimming of the ornamental juniper to maintain the round shape of the pom poms.
+The only care it needs is a seasonal trimming of the ornamental juniper to reshape a pom pom topiary and maintain the round shape.

 Phase Two: Rock Garden